fauzan-saputra31/PytestAutomation/README.md

 pipenv install
 ```

-change API KEY and SECRET KEY in config.py:
+change API KEY and SECRET KEY in config.py to the one you get from binance:
 ```
 API_KEY = 'API_KEY'
 SECRET_KEY = 'SECRET_KEY'